juliomateoslangerak/microscope-metrics/docs/schema/samples/sigma_y.md

 # Slot: sigma_y

-_Input parameter: smoothing factor for objects detection in the Y axis_
+_When provided, gaussian smoothing sigma to be applied to the image in teh Y axis prior to bead detection.
+Does not apply to resolution measurements_